 - Credit inquiry does expire at the credit expiration date (set by federal regulations, currently 180 days)

 - Complete the Free Application for Federal Student Aid (FAFSA) at https://www.fafsa.gov.
-The student and the parent must both have a FSA ID, which can be obtained at https://fsaid.ed.gov/npas/index.htm.
+The student and the parent must both have an FSA ID, which can be obtained at https://studentaid.gov/fsa-id/create-account/launch.

 - The parent borrower must complete the Catholic University “Federal Direct Loan Parent PLUS Application” (found in the Direct Loan Forms section of our Financial Aid Forms page).
-See bottom of form for where/how to submit.
+See the bottom of the form for where/how to submit it.

 - The parent borrower must complete the Parent PLUS Loan Master Promissory Note (MPN) at studentaid.gov.
 You will only be required to complete another promissory note for a subsequent application if you applied previously with an endorser.